openharmony/docs/en/application-dev/quick-start/arkts-persiststorage.md

 PersistentStorage does not accept the following types and values:

-- Nested objects (object arrays and object attributes), because the framework cannot detect the value changes of nested objects (including arrays) in AppStorage
+- Nested objects (object arrays and object attributes), because the framework cannot detect the value changes of nested objects (including arrays) in AppStorage.
-- **undefined** and **null**
+- **undefined** and **null**.

-Persistence of data is a relatively slow operation.
+Data persistence is an operation that takes time.
 Applications should avoid the following situations:

 - Persistence of large data sets

 - Persistence of variables that change frequently

-It is recommended that the persistent variables of PersistentStorage be less than 2 KB data.
-As PersistentStorage writes data to disks synchronously, a large amount of persistent data may result in time-consuming local data read and write operations in the UI thread, affecting UI rendering performance.
+It is recommended that the persistent variables of PersistentStorage be less than 2 KB.
+As PersistentStorage flushes data synchronously, a large amount of persistent data may result in time-consuming local data read and write operations in the UI thread, affecting UI rendering performance.
 If you need to store a large amount of data, consider using the database API.

 PersistentStorage can be called to persist data only when the [UIContext](../reference/apis/js-apis-arkui-UIContext.md#uicontext), which can be obtained through [runScopedTask](../reference/apis/js-apis-arkui-UIContext.md#runscopedtask), is specified.